CLIBD: Bridging Vision and Genomics for Biodiversity Monitoring at Scale: Additional Experiments

 \subsection{Embedding space visualization}

-To better understand the alignment of features in the embedding space, we visualize a mapping of the image and DNA embeddings in \autoref{fig:embedding-viz}.
-We use UMAP~\cite{mcinnes2018umap} with a cosine similarity metric applied to the seen validation set to map the embeddings down to 2D space, and we mark points in the space based on their order classification.
+To better understand the alignment of features in the embedding space, we visualize a mapping of the image, DNA, and text embeddings in \autoref{fig:embedding-viz}.
+We use UMAP~\citep{mcinnes2018umap} with a cosine similarity metric applied to the seen validation set to map the embeddings down to 2D space, and we mark points in the space based on their order classification.
+We show the embedding space before alignment (a), with image and text (b), image and DNA (c), and all three modalities.
+We see that after aligning the modalities, samples for the same order (indicated by hue), from different modalities (indicated by lightness) tend to overlap each other.
 We observe that, for some orders, there are numerous outlier clusters spread out in the space.
 However, overall the orders demonstrate some degree of clustering together, with image and DNA features close to one another within their respective clusters.
 Furthermore, we note the text embeddings tend to lie within the Image or (more often) DNA clusters, suggesting a good alignment between text and other modalities.